 Automated testing tools' lack of sensitivity to app context is a challenge.
 These tools may identify a potential issue that's irrelevant.
 Such results are called "false positives".

 For example, security testers commonly report vulnerabilities that are exploitable in a web browser but aren't relevant to the mobile app.
-This false positive occurs because automated tools used to scan the back-end service are based on regular browser-based web applications.
+This false positive occurs because automated tools used to scan the backend service are based on regular browser-based web apps.
 Issues such as CSRF (Cross-site Request Forgery) and Cross-Site Scripting (XSS) are reported accordingly.

 Let's take CSRF as an example.
 A successful CSRF attack requires the following:

-Mobile apps don't fulfil these requirements: even if WebViews and cookie-based session management are used, any malicious link the user clicks opens in the default browser, which has a separate cookie store.
+Mobile apps don't fulfill these requirements: even if WebViews and cookie-based session management are used, any malicious link the user clicks opens in the default browser, which has a separate cookie store.